-Leanne Tucker, Rebecca Hewson and Rachel Pearce have all gained scholarships in America.
+Other former City players, including Leanne Tucker, Rebecca Hewson and Rachel Pearce, have all progressed to gain footballing scholarships in America.

-Last season we were also honoured to be awarded the Cambridgeshire FA Mick North Club of the Year 2016-2017 award.
-This award covers the whole of the Cambridgeshire FA and we think this is the first time an all-female club has won this much coveted award.
+Last season, the Club were also honoured to be awarded the Cambridgeshire FA Mick North Club of the Year 2016/17 award.
+This was the first time that an all-female club had received the award.

 All the managers and coaches are DBS checked and have attended relevant first aid courses.
 They have all successfully completed recognised FA coaching courses, with some even progressing towards the UEFA B level.

 With such a healthy youth section, the future of the Club, including the Ladies teams (who benefit from girls coming through) looks very, very bright.